 Sailing Activities in Bermuda

 Bermuda continues to be a favorite worldwide hotspot for yachting and sailing activities.
 There are many who come to the island, rent a sail boat to explore the many islets, coral reefs, marine life and historic shipwrecks that are lying in the Atlantic surrounding Bermuda.
+Numerous races take place in Bermuda between March and November, where hundreds of yachters participate and thousands come to watch.

 Exploring Bermuda Waters on Sail Boats

-There are many ways you can sail around Bermuda.
-There are yachts and catamarans (that have two hulls instead of one as in a yacht) that are offered by many cruise operators.
+There are yachts and catamarans offered by many operators either as a group tour skippered by an experienced captain, or on charter packages.
+Rentals are also available.
 Depending on the size, they can carry from 30 to 300 people on board.
 Larger the size, better it will be equipped to go beyond the protected harbors and out into the open ocean.
 However the heavier boats will need to be on the deep sea and away from the shoreline.
-Small boats on the other hand can get close to the coast or small islands, and offer you more intimate experience with the nature like swimming, snorkeling etc.

-If you like to relax and leave the entire sailing to the crew, there are regular sailing tours offered by the operators that include sightseeing cruises with glass bottom views, Sunset & Dinner cruises, ones that show you famous homes and hideaways along the shoreline, and some even let you take part in offshore water sports like snorkeling, kayaking and others.
-If this is what you are looking for, check out Bermuda Boat Tours for all the available options and the best cruise operators in the island.
-However remember that the course of the cruise is determined by the boat captain in such cases and also altered depending on weather and tide conditions.
+If this is what you are looking for, check out Boating and Sailing Tours for all the available options and the best cruise operators in the island.
+However remember that the course of the cruise is determined by the captain in such cases and also altered depending on weather and tide conditions.

+The skippered one comes with an experience captain who can provide you all the guidance necessary.
 Whereas in a Bareboat Charter, you get only the boat and the equipment, and everything is left to your skills and knowledge of the ocean.
 In the latter, you will be required to show your qualification and in any case will be given a preliminary lessons on the locations of Bermuda's many treacherous reefs and how to navigate through them.
 If you are a first timer in Bermuda or not an expert, you will be better off to take a skipper with you.

 June to November is the official Hurricane Season in Bermuda.
 You should try to know about any hurricane warnings and prepare accordingly if you are planning to sail around this time.
 September and October months have recorded maximum hurricane impacts in Bermuda.

 So where will you take your yacht to?
 You are likely to face the strongest currents and largest waves towards the north eastern side of the island in the Atlantic.
 Most of the veteran captains will advice you to sail within the protected harbors or water areas like the Great Sound.
+You will be able to discover many tiny islands there and also see some lovely marine life and corals.
+Hamilton Harbor at the eastern end of Great Sound is also a good place for sailing.

-Bareboating in Bermuda - Some Points to Note
+Bareboating in Bermuda - Points to note

 • If there is one person within your crew who has sailing skills, it is generally enough to legally charter a bareboat in Bermuda.